kismetwireless/kismet-web-docs/content/en/docs/api/bluetooth_scanningmode.md

 Scanning mode assumes that the device doing scanning may not be able to maintain a constant connection to the Kismet server.

-Reports can be cached in sent in groups using the report endpoint;  each report contains a timestamp, GPS location, and signal information.
+Reports can be cached and sent in groups using the report endpoint;  each report contains a timestamp, GPS location, and signal information.
 Multiple reports for the same AP reflecting information over time can be sent in a single connection.